Pilotzon/canva-hebrew-fonts/README.md

 # 🎨 All Canva Hebrew Fonts

-A curated collection of **667 Hebrew fonts** from Canva, covering almost all available weights.
+A curated collection of **667 Hebrew fonts** from Canva, covering all available weights.
 Perfect for designers, typographers, and creative projects!

+> [!NOTE]
+> Some fonts only have the regular weight.

 ---